chirathyh/chirathyh.github.io/_pages/about.md

 **Hi!
 I'm Chirath.**

-Previously, I completed my PhD (Computer Science) at ANU and I was part of the Big Data program of the “Our Health In Our Hands (OHIOH)” ANU Grand Challenge initiative.
-I completed my BSc (Hons) in Electronics & Telecommunication Engineering and MSc (Research) in Computer Science & Engineering from the University of Moratuwa, Sri Lanka and also a CIMA passed finalist.
-I have worked as a Machine Learning Engineer in the FinTech industry, developing algorithms for identifying outliers in corporate financial transactions, forecasting, name screening and risk prediction applications.
-During the final year of my undergraduate studies, I pursued my entrepreneurial aspirations by co-founding a healthcare startup where we designed [Clardia](https://chirathyh.github.io/portfolio/j-clardia/) which achieved multiple awards and publications.

 I enjoy exploring the research areas of Reinforcement Learning, Health Informatics, ML, DL, Control Systems and Biomedical Signal Processing.

 <!-- My PhD research focused on designing a control system using reinforcement learning to an artificial pancreas system for glucose regulation in Type 1 Diabetes.
 If you are interested in collaborations, to learn more about my research, or in sharing your research work please contact me. -->